 - Gifting Trust

 ... and this is just a short list some of the more popular trust-planning strategies.
-There are many other types of trusts we can help you to put in place if they will help you to meet your planning goals.
+There are many other types of trusts we can help you to put in place to help you to meet your planning goals.